MicrosoftDocs/sdk-api/sdk-api-src/content/winhttp/ns-winhttp-winhttp_query_connection_group_result.md

 ## -description

-Represents a collection of host connection groups (containing http connections and their **GUID**s).
+Represents a description of the current state of WinHttp's connections.
 Retrieved via [WinHttpQueryConnectionGroup](nf-winhttp-winhttpqueryconnectiongroup.md).

 ## -struct-fields